Liquilab/Liquilab/PROJECT_STATE.md

 **Legacy Pricing — REMOVED:**

-- The previous "$1.99 per pool/month" pricing model has been completely replaced by the bundle-based model above.
+- The previous per-pool pricing model has been completely replaced by the bundle-based model above.
 All legacy pricing references have been removed from code and documentation.

 **Enforcement:**